Happy Monday fellow RUWMI activists!

-- Help Protect the Dreamers – Given today’s vote to reopen the government, without the promise of a clean DACA bill, we need EVERY.
+- Help Protect the Dreamers – We posted these actions in support of Dreamers in last week’s newsletter but they are just as important today.
+So, if you didn’t get a chance to take action last week, now is your chance.
+We need EVERY.
 SINGLE.
 PERSON. to take at least one action to help protect and defend the dreamers.
 Here are some things you can do.

-- Luckily both MA Senators and all MA Reps are “Dream Heroes” and voted on the right side of this issue.
+- Luckily both of our MA Senators and all MA Reps are “Dream Heroes” and voted on the right side of this issue.
 So, let’s call them and thank them for their support.
 Here is a link to a call script.
 Do not underestimate how important these Thank You calls are.
 Our MoC’s need to know we are watching and paying attention!
+It also wouldn’t hurt to urge them not to support any bill that alters our system for legal immigration in a way that allows Trump to “whiten” America or to break up families.

 - You aren’t done making calls yet however.
 We all know someone who is a constituent of a Rep or Senator who is a “Dream Killer”.
 Here is a list you can check.
 Once you do, find 1 friend or family member (or 2 or 3) whose MoC is on that list and URGE them to call.
 You can give them this link to a call script for Dream Killers.